-It’s important to tell your workers your communication standards for time off and emergency situations.
-Ask yourself how much time would you need for one of your remote workers to tell you about a vacation they want to take.
+It’s important to tell workers your communication standards for time off and emergency situations.
+Ask yourself how much time would you need for a remote worker to tell you about a vacation they want to take.
 Is a month in advance good with you?
 If so, make sure they understand that.

 Emergencies can happen.
 Everybody understands that.
-God forbid your remote workers son fell on his bike and they had to unexpectedly take them to the emergency room that day.
+God forbid a remote worker’s son fell on his bike and they had to unexpectedly take them to the emergency room that day.

 While this is a terrible situation for them to be in, in this digital age we live in (and the WhatsApp/Viber app you had them upload to their phone during onboarding) there should be no problem to send you a quick message updating you on their situation.

 Make this clear from the beginning.
 You understand problems can arise, but they need to understand you are still running a business and need to know where they are if they can’t get their work done for the day.

 #5 – Give the worker an idea of how their work will help company grow

 This is one of my favorite parts about the onboarding of remote workers.
 Once you have hired them, you have accepted them into your family.
 It means you have given them an opportunity to show you how well they can work with your brand.

 It really is an honor for them and a time they can show you what they’re made of.
 It’s important you communicate this idea with them.
 You’re looking forward to what they can do.
 Another exciting aspect of this point is the fact at how you hired them because you need their expertise to get your business to the next goal.